vmware/terraform-provider-nsxt/website/docs/index.html.markdown

   By default, the provider will retry on HTTP error 429 (too many requests), essentially retrying on throttled connections.
 Can also be specified with the `NSXT_RETRY_ON_STATUS_CODES` environment variable.
+* `remote_auth` - (Optional) Would trigger remote authorization instead of basic authorization.
+This is useful for vIDM authorization use case.
+Default: false.
+  Can also be specified with the `NSXT_REMOTE_AUTH` environment variable.

 ## NSX Logical Networking